cartalyst/cart/docs/introduction/installation.md

 # Installation

-The best and easy way to install the Cart package is with [Composer](http://getcomposer.org).
+The best and easiest way to install the Cart package is with [Composer](http://getcomposer.org).

 ## Preparation